-Historically, hot sauce has not been my thing.
+Okay, so, historically, hot sauce has not been my thing.
 I don't love spicy food.
-I prefer to, you know, actually taste my food, not cry through it while chugging classes of milk to stop the inside of my mouth from blistering.
-It's hard to know just how hot a hot sauce will be so, being the risk-adverse person that I am, I generally avoid messing around with it because what if it's too hot and then I've ruined my food?
+I prefer to, you know, actually taste my food, not cry through it while chugging glasses of milk to stop the inside of my mouth from blistering.

 But this homemade hot sauce?
 This hot sauce I actually like.
 And not just because of how easy it is to control just how hot it is.
 It's all about the flavor of the sauce, not so much about burning your face off.

-Aside from genitals and ice cream, hot sauce makes everything taste better.
-For me, it’s my go-to condiment when I’m underwhelmed by my cooking.
+Hot sauce, in my opinion, makes everything taste better.
+It’s my go-to condiment when I’m underwhelmed by my cooking.

 Bland scrambled eggs?
 Dab some of that acidic, fresh hot sauce on those bad boys!
 Tacos not seasoned enough?
 Hide that shame with some Cholula!
 Had a bad day and can’t bother putting effort into dinner?
-Put your sweatpants on and drown that boxed mac-and-cheese you call a “meal” in the good stuff like the royalty you are.
+Put your sweatpants on and drown that boxed mac-and-cheese in the good hot stuff like the royalty you are.